Bop2000/DAS-AI/README.md

 ## Sample Code

-Here's an example of how to use DAS-AI, execute the following code in the project root directory:
+Here's a detailed example of how to use DAS-AI, execute the following code in the project root directory:

 ```python
 import numpy as np